The Pupil Premium

 £50 funding for school materials - All of our disadvantaged students have £50 available to them in the school shop.
 The money is available for the students to buy key books and school equipment.
 The money is particularly useful to those students in year 11 who need revision guides for their GCSE ‘s and end of year 11 examinations.

-Myself as a Learner Scale/ Self Esteem project –Another exciting development this year is a programme (Year 10) that is aimed at developing confidence in our learners and helping them to understand how they best learn.
+PASS Profile – Another exciting development this year is a programme that is aimed at developing confidence in our learners and helping them to understand how they best learn.
 Depending on the success of this initiative we will look to introduce more of our disadvantaged students to the benefits of understanding themselves as learners and begin to build on the confidence that it will instil in them.

 Training for staff - Research studies have shown that feedback has a particularly positive effect on disadvantaged students’ progress.
 Dedicated professional development time for all teaching staff has been devoted to exploring and increasing the use of strategies that have most significant impact on disadvantaged students.